 The Stock moves down by $2 to $18.

-In the Above Examples, the trader makes $2,000 just by putting a trade on the Stock Exchange via a Broker without possessing that Stock in his Demat Account.
-For this, the Broker charges a certain amount of Fee to the Trader to execute the trade which is known as Transaction fee which gets deducted from the initial margin the trader has given to the Broker as a Security.
+In the Above Examples, the Trader makes $2,000 just by putting a trade on the Stock Exchange via a Broker without possessing that Stock in his Demat Account.
+For this, the Broker charges a certain amount of Fee to the Trader to execute the trade, which is known as a Transaction fee, which gets deducted from the initial margin the Trader has given to the Broker as a Security.

-Thus the Trade has made a profit just by selling the Security at a higher rate and then buying it back from the market when the rate dropped below the Sell rate which has resulted in a net profit of $2,000 to the Trader and Fee income to the Broker for availing this facility.
+Thus the trade had made a profit just by selling the Security at a higher rate and then buying it back from the market when the rate dropped below the Sell rate, which has resulted in a net profit of $2,000 to the Trader and Fee income to the Broker for availing this facility.

 Short Sale Example #2

-Let us assume that in case of a Real Estate Transaction, ABC Limited owns a property whose market value is $5,00,000, and the Debt owed against the same is $ 4,50,000.
-IF the Company wishes to sell the property at $ 3,50,000, it will have to take NOC from all the lenders in order to go ahead with the transactions since their Financial interest is been affected due to the lower realization in the same.
-If the lender agrees on the Sale, it would be referred to as the Short Sale of the Deal by $ 1,00,000
+Let us assume that in case of a Real Estate Transaction, ABC Limited owns a property whose market value is $5,00,000, and the debt owed against the same is $ 4,50,000.
+IF the Company wishes to sell the property at $ 3,50,000, it will have to take NOC from all the lenders in order to go ahead with the transactions since their Financial interest has been affected due to the lower realization in the same.
+If the lender agrees on the sale, it would be referred to as the Short Sale of the Deal by $ 1,00,000

 Advantages of Short Sale of Stocks